medikoo/date-from-timezone/README.md

 # date-from-timezone
 ## Construct dates with timezone context

-Having timezone and date & time information, returns regular date instance that corresponds do desired moment in time.
+Having timezone and date/time information resolves regular date instance that reflects given time point.

-Light implementation that stands on supported in modern engines [Intl.DateTimeFormat](http://www.ecma-international.org/ecma-402/1.0/#sec-12.1) interface.
+Light implementation with resolution on widely supported in modern engines [Intl.DateTimeFormat](http://www.ecma-international.org/ecma-402/1.0/#sec-12.1) interface.

-_In environments that do not provide `Intl.DateTimeFormat` or of which support is incomplete module resolves to `null`_
+_If loaded in environment that do not provide `Intl.DateTimeFormat` or of which support is incomplete, module resolves to `null`_

 ### Example